The Sun Went Dark

 “Babies aren’t evil,” the child went on, emboldened that his grandmother had taken him seriously.
 “At least, I don’t think they are.
 They don’t want to kill.
 Something must have made him that way.”

 “Well, it must have been very bad, whatever it was,” the grandmother remarked wryly.
+Something strange flickered in her eyes, and the child could see she was hiding something, though he didn’t ask.
 She got to her feet, with difficulty.
 “Perhaps that’s enough storytelling for tonight.
 It’s almost time for bed—”

 The child leapt up.
 “Wait!
 Not yet!
 I want to hear more!”

 “There is not much more to tell,” the grandmother explained.
-“These are stories my mother told me, and her mother before that.
+“These are stories I must keep remembering over the years.
 They change over time, and I do not have the best memory, you know.”

 The child looked disappointed.
+“Neither do I,” he said.
 “Why don’t you write any of it down?”